Approaches to Degree Planning Software

 2. Template-supported planning

-Template-supported systems use predefined study pathways that are configured and maintained by staff.
+Use predefined study pathways configured by staff.

 They typically:

-- Provide indicative semester-by-semester pathways
+- provide indicative semester-by-semester pathways

-- Guide students through standard program structures
+- guide students through standard program structures

-- require ongoing configuration and maintenance
+- require ongoing maintenance

 3. Constraint-based sequencing

-- Use curriculum rules and structures
+- apply curriculum structures and requisites

-- Account for subject availability
+- account for availability and study load

-- multi-term, forward-looking planning
+- support multi-term planning

 Key trade-offs